yingx9/tp/docs/DeveloperGuide.md

 - The system should respond to user input within 3 seconds under normal operating conditions.
 - A user with above-average typing speed for regular English text (i.e., not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-- All user data relating to resources and events will be stored in a txt file in the same folder as this jar file.
+- All user data relating to resources and events will be stored in a .txt file in the same folder as this jar file.

 ## Glossary | [Return to contents](#table-of-contents)